-kale and mushrooms in ginger sauce recipe – i had made this kale & mushrooms in ginger sauce as a accompanying side dish with schezwan fried rice.
+Kale leaves recipe – kale leaves and button mushrooms in a lightly spiced ginger sauce.
+I had made this kale & mushrooms in ginger sauce as an accompanying side dish with schezwan fried rice.

-i don’t know what is kale called in hindi. basically kale is a relative of the cabbage family. however, unlike cabbage, there is no head formation in kale. it has dark green or purple curled leaves with bitter notes and a chewy texture. the bitterness is not like the bitterness of bitter gourd or karela. its mildly bitter and eatable. for an indian taste which is used to having bitter stuff like karela or neem, kale is easily eatable. the taste is also some what like the taste of drumstick leaves.
+I don’t know what is kale called in Hindi.
+Basically kale is a relative of the cabbage family.
+However, unlike cabbage, there is no head formation in kale.
+It has dark green or purple curled leaves with bitter notes and a chewy texture.
+The bitterness is not like the bitterness of bitter gourd or karela.
+Its mildly bitter and eatable.
+For an Indian taste that is used to having bitter stuff like Karela (bitter gourd) or Neem (Margosa Leaves) , kale is easily eatable.
+The taste is also somewhat like the taste of drumstick leaves.

 - 8 to 10 kale leaves